Harry Potter belongs to J.K. Rowling, not me.

-"Pardon me," said Neville, "But it seems like this castle hasn't exactly been safe for them this year."
+"Pardon me," responded Neville, "but it seems like this castle hasn't exactly been safe for them this year."

-"Ah, yes," said Dumbledore calmly, "The unfortunate incidents involving Miss Granger's prefect rounds.
+"Ah, yes," replied Dumbledore calmly.
+"The unfortunate incidents involving Miss Granger's prefect rounds.
 I thought they might have factored into this rash decision of theirs.
 However, I believe that that particular danger has been eliminated."

 "By Harry," muttered Ginny.